 As a small business owner, is filing a tax extension a good idea?
 First, let’s cover the basics of what a tax extension is.
-The Federal government allows you the opportunity to file for an automatic six-month extension, which gives you additional time to pull together your tax documents.
+The Federal government allows you the opportunity to file for an automatic six-month extension.
+This gives you additional time to pull together your tax documents.
 Filing for an extension is due no later than the regular due date of the tax return you are expected to file.

 The Internal Revenue Service makes filing for an extension incredibly easy.
 You need to enter your information on the correct form, add an amount if you want to include a payment and then simply mail.
 We would suggest if you are not e-filing the extension to send it through a mail service that you can track.
 If the IRS does not receive the extension, there really isn’t much you can do to rectify the situation.